theRAPTLab/gsgo/docs/00-dev-log.md

 ## Apr 17.01 - Page Layout Classes

 Laid out the tabbed interface using the page-level components.
 Made subpage components to allow much easier subdivision.

+## Apr 21.01 - Controls and Stubs

+Looked at the draft doc and work through it.
+I created a bunch of tabs and placeholder pages to start working through the specific system elements.
+After typing up everything I am realizing just how incomplete the draft design is; I can go to town imagining how this should really work.

+## Apr 22.01 - Placeholder Wireframes

+I need to review the MUI Basics again.
+Added to [40-mui-cheatsheet](40-client-tech/40-mui-cheatsheet.md).
+Started building a very simple expandable component for on-screen annotation of what things do